SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 Hystrix also provides a means to measure command successes, failures, timeouts, short-circuits, and thread rejections.
 Statistics are gathered for all of these and can optionally be reported to a [Hystrix Dashboard](https://github.com/Netflix/Hystrix/wiki/Dashboard) for monitoring in real-time.

-The remaining sectios of this chapter describe these features.
+The remaining sections of this chapter describe these features.
 Also, you should understand that the Steeltoe Hystrix implementation follows the Netflix implementation closely.
 As a result, its worthwhile to review the [Netflix documentation](https://github.com/Netflix/Hystrix/wiki) in addition to this documentation.

 The Steeltoe Hystrix framework supports the following .NET application types: